 Appeal Process

-- Basis of the appeal
+- Basis of the appeal, such as:

-- Death of a relative
+- Death of an immediate family member

 - Why the student failed to make satisfactory academic progress